CyberMiles/tim-research/tools_for_dapp_developers/tools_for_dapp_developers.md

 # Bringing it all together
 We mentioned at the start of this document that Docker is able to encapsulate an entire software environment.
 The good news about this and other container tools is that you can select a variety of individual tools to suite your individual needs and then isolate them all into a container.
 This will allow you to have your own personalized blockchain DApp development and testing environment.

+# Spare content and references for later use

+## 1
+The architecture of EOS is different to Ethereum, in that it logically separates the blockchain node software program (nodeos) from the key/wallet software program (keosd).
+An additional command line program (cleos) is used to perform interactions between the user, the key/wallet software and the blockchain node software.
+EOS also provides ways to interact with the blockchain through the use of Javascript in an HTML (web application) setting.

+EOS has a read-only application programming interface (API) called [eosjs-api](https://github.com/EOSIO/eosjs-api) for its EOS blockchain.
+In relation to cross-platform in-browser web application excecution, EOS also has a general purpose javascript library called [eosjs](https://github.com/EOSIO/eosjs) which can create accounts, deploy smart contracts, call smart contracts and even sign and broadcast transactions to the EOS blockchain.

+## 2

+## 3